Your browser does not support iframes.

 Solving previous question papers of JEE Main is a very good way to test your preparations for the exam.
 Candidates can also take the help of the previous years’ JEE Main question papers to know about the nature of questions asked in the exam, level of difficulty, weightage given to topics and other important aspects of the exam.

-The authorities will release the JEE Main 2020 admit card for January attempt on December 6, 2019, whereas the admit card for the April session of JEE Main 2020 will be available for download from March 16, 2020.
+The authorities has released the JEE Main 2020 admit card for January attempt on December 6, 2019, whereas the admit card for the April session of JEE Main 2020 will be available for download from March 16, 2020.
 Candidates must note that JEE Main admit card 2020 is a very important document to carry on the exam day and no candidate will be allowed to enter the exam hall without the same.

 To allow students to get acquainted with the online exam environment and get a feel of a real JEE exam, NTA has started Test Practise Centres where students can practise questions on an actual computer.
 The registration for NTA JEE Main 2020 TPCs has already started and candidate can book their Test Practise Centres from the official website of National Testing Agency.
 NTA has started registration for a total of 3400 test practise centres across 640 districts in the country.